NRCan/SOLACE/README.md

 **In the example_script file**
 1. scaling_option: set to True if coefficients should be used to calculate the technical potential instead of the results from the inputted region, i.e. if scaling up the results from the region used with lidar data to calculate a larger area.
 Example: scaling up from the shaded POA calculated for Toronto, CA to calculate the province-wide results for Ontario.
-2. region_names: List of names for regions in the study (name must match with the file names in the script\batch_inputs folders)
+2. region_names: List of names for regions in the study (name must match with the file names in the script/batch_inputs folders)
 3. starting_year: Starting year for the analysis
 4. ending_year: Ending year for the analysis
 5. cap_coefficient_shade: Coefficient Uf2 used to calculate the capacity by resource bin (can be calculated from mode 'Technical')